 ABOUT

-Michael Campbell and his wife live in Denver, Colorado with their two daughters.
-They enjoy gardening, camping, hiking, sports, and good food.
-Michael is an associate professor in the Department of Sociology and Criminology at the University of Denver and his research focuses on the socioeconomic and historical forces that shape changes in criminal justice policy, especially punishment.
+Michael Campbell and his family live in Denver, Colorado and enjoy gardening, camping, hiking, sports, and good food.
+Michael was promoted to full professor in the Department of Sociology and Criminology at the University of Denver in 2024.
+His research focuses on the socioeconomic and historical forces that shape changes in criminal justice policy, especially punishment.

 CURRENT RESEARCH